For more information on Argentine tango, including recommendations, instructors, music, shoes, history and etiquette, go to our LINKS & CONTACTS page.

 Here are a few of our favorites:

-- The Sunday Practica from 3-6pm at the Extreme Dancesport in Cambridge is excellent for everyone from beginners to advanced dancers, as is the MIT Argentine Tango Club's Thursday night Practica.
-At both of these practices you can work on what you've learned in classes to a variety of traditional and non-traditional music in a really welcoming environment.
+- The Sunday Practica and MIT's Free Practica on Thursdays.
+The Sunday practica is from 3-6pm at the Extreme Dancesport in Cambridge, and the MIT Tango Club's Thursday night Practica is from 8-11pm in the elevator lobby of MIT's Building 36.
+Both are excellent for everyone from beginners to advanced dancers, and you can work on what you've learned in classes to a variety of traditional and non-traditional music in a welcoming environment.